cspades/predi-home/README.md

 To design and prototype the system, I utilize [HomeIO](https://realgames.co/home-io/) to simulate and control the features of the smart home.

-To communicate data between the smart home simulation on HomeI/O and the machine learning algorithm trained/deployed on the [Amazon Web Services](https://aws.amazon.com/) Cloud, I will program a control and data processing relay via the Python-HomeI/O SDK that executes on a PC (Dell XPS 15) and is connected to [AWS IoT](https://aws.amazon.com/iot-core/?hp=tile&so-exp=below).
+To communicate data between the smart home simulation on HomeI/O and the machine learning algorithm ideally trained/deployed on the [Amazon Web Services](https://aws.amazon.com/) Cloud, I will program a control and data processing relay via the Python-HomeI/O SDK that executes on a PC (Dell XPS 15) that would be connected to [AWS IoT](https://aws.amazon.com/iot-core/?hp=tile&so-exp=below).

 To train an adaptive neural network that learns predictive control policies for all the appliances/computers in the smart home on the Cloud, I will utilize [AWS SageMaker](https://aws.amazon.com/sagemaker/?hp=tile&so-exp=below).